hlorus/CAD_Sketcher/README.md

 - [Gumroad](https://gumroad.com/a/891069555) Download (This way we can update you about big updates and ask your opinion on big changes)
 - Download the [ZIP archive](https://github.com/hlorus/CAD-Sketcher/archive/refs/heads/main.zip) (do not unpack it after downloading)
  <br><b>!(Mac users be careful your OS can auto-unpack addon's which will make them break)!</b>
-- Open Blender and go to: Edit > Preferences > Add-ons > Press "Install..." button
+- Open Blender and go to: Edit > Preferences > Get Extensions > Extension Settings (Arrow in the top right corner) > Press "Install from Disk..." button
-- Browse to the location of the ZIP and select it, then press "Install Add-on"
+- Browse to the location of the ZIP and select it, then press "Install from Disk"
-- Enable the addon by pressing the checkbox

-## Dependency installation

-CAD sketcher heavily depends on the [solvespace python module](https://pypi.org/project/py-slvs/) and won't be functional without it.

-- Inside the addon's preferences check the "Solver Module" tab to see if the module is already available
-- Press "Install from PIP"

-Check the [installation](https://hlorus.github.io/CAD_Sketcher/installation) chapter for in-depth instructions.

 ## Usage
 Follow the [getting started](https://hlorus.github.io/CAD_Sketcher/getting_started) guide to get familiar with the addon.